'I Think She's Dead': Son Charged With Killing Mom, 79, With Fire Iron Called 911

 UPDATE: A man charged with brutally bludgeoning his 79-year-old mother with a fireplace poker called 911 to report the crime, Bergen County Prosecutor Mark Musella said.

-Responding police officers found Patrick Maupai, 40, on the lawn of the home he shared with his mother, Linda Maupai, across the street from Dumont High School, shortly before midnight Sunday.
+Responding police officers found Patrick Maupai, 40, on the lawn of the New Milford Avenue home that he shared with his mother, Linda Maupai, across the street from Dumont High School.

-He was still on the phone talking with the dispatcher, the prosecutor said.
+He was still on the phone talking with the dispatcher shortly before midnight Sunday, the prosecutor said.

 Maupai had admitted hitting his mother with the fire iron, Musella said.
 He also told the dispatcher that he believed she was dead.